 The kidneys are part of the urinary system and perform many different functions for the body.
 They include filtration and elimination of metabolic wastes, regulation of of water and electrolyte balance and conservation of nutrients such as glucose and amino acids.
 We assess renal function using chemistry results which indicate glomerular function via measurement of urea nitrogen and creatinine concentrations, primarily (see below) and urinalysis results, which mostly indicate tubular function (but protein in the urine can also reflect glomerular disease).

 - Renal physiology: How the kidney eliminates nitrogenous waste, resorbs filtered substances (glucose, electrolytes, amino acids) preventing their loss, maintains water homeostasis (creation of a hypertonic medulla), and modulates acid-base status.

-- Types of renal disease: Acute kidney injury (transient, permanent) and chronic kidney disease.
+- Types of renal disease: Acute kidney injury (transient, persistent), acute kidney and chronic kidney disease.

 - Azotemia: The different types of azotemia (prerenal, renal and postrenal azotemia) and how to distinguish between them.